Table of Contents

 Windows Logon As Properties

 When accessing remote Windows hosts the account the service is running as is used to access Windows resources such as Windows Shares and WMI.
-If the service is running as a domain administrator and the remote computer is not on your domain or the service is running as a local adminstrator you will need to impersonate an administrator account that is on the other domain or local to the target host.
-Use the Host Properties / Windows Logon As view to assign impersonation credentials and test access.
+If the service is running as a domain administrator and the remote host is not on your domain or the service is running as a local administrator, you will need to impersonate an administrator account that is on the other domain or local to the target host.
+Use the Host Properties | Windows Logon As tab to test access and assign impersonation credentials.

 To assign impersonation credentials

-- From the Explorer view, locate the Windows host you would like to assign impersonation credentials, right click then select Host Properties.
-The Host Properties view displays.
+- From the Explorer View, locate the Windows host you would like to assign impersonation credentials, right click then select Host Properties.
+The Host Properties View displays.

 - Select the Windows Logon As tab.